ndonfris/ts-movie-list/README.md

 ---

 Easiest Testing Method will be described below:
-* next you need to have a working version of [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
+* you need to have a working version of [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
 * on your mobile device install an application called[ _expo go_ ](https://expo.dev/client)
 * after installing expo on your devide, install the command line interface on your machine